|

 once included part of what is now Ramsbottom, and as open farmland

-has long been regarded good hunting land where traditionally deer
+has long been regarded good hunting land where traditionally

-booklets on surrounding areas, including Tottington, Shuttleworth,
+number of useful booklets on surrounding areas, including Tottington,

-Summerseat, Cheesden and Birtle.
+Shuttleworth, Summerseat, Cheesden and Birtle.

 Whitefield